 Cat Coulter is a Scottish artist, working in Cellardyke, Fife, and Highbury, North London.
 Cat makes cyanotypes and sculptures from found plastics and other litter, gathered from local beaches and elsewhere, to raise awareness of environmental pollution.
 She has made these artworks for many years, whilst pursuing other careers, but professionally only since 2019.

-Cat’s first commission was a large sculpture made from beach debris for The Scottish Fisheries Museum in 2019 to promote their Big Beach Clean, alongside an exhibition of her smaller works.
+Cat’s first exhibition included a sculpture commissioned by The Scottish Fisheries Museum in 2019, to promote their Big Beach Clean.

-Cat is an artist member of ArtCan, Society of Scottish Artists, Visual Artists Association and East Neuk Open Studios.
+Cat is an artist member of ArtCan, Society of Scottish Artists and East Neuk Open Studios.